 With regard to the determination of the taxable base of the benefit in kind granted to employees, Italian tax law establishes that reference shall be made to the "normal value" of the goods/services attributed/rendered.
 The normal value is defined as the price normally applied to similar goods or services at a similar commercial stage (eg, wholesale, retail), taking into consideration pricing lists, tariffs and normal discounts, if available.

 No deductions for expenses are allowed from employment income.
 The taxable base is generally calculated on a cash basis.
 IIT is determined on a yearly basis.
 Individuals’ fiscal year (FY) corresponds to the calendar year.

-The Italian legislator has introduced an optional tax regime to promote immigration of employees (and self-employed individuals).
+The Italian legislator has introduced an optional tax regime to promote the immigration of employees (and self-employed individuals).

-In particular, based on provisions currently in force, a 70% exemption applies to employment income (ie, employees are taxed only on 30% of their employment income) realised in Italy by individuals who:
+In particular, based on provisions currently in force, a 70% exemption applies to employment income (ie, employees are taxed on only 30% of their employment income) realised in Italy by individuals who:

 Such tax regime is applicable for five FYs, either by the employer (a specific written request shall be sent to the employer by the employee) or directly by the employee in his or her tax return.

 Once the taxable base is calculated, the final tax burden shall be determined by applying the relevant tax rates.
-In this regard, ITT is usually levied on a progressive basis.
+In this regard, IIT is usually levied on a progressive basis.
 A tax bracket refers to a range of incomes that are subject to a given tax rate.